ajit2704/stripe_policy_compliant/README.md

   "compliance_policy": "https://stripe.com/docs/treasury/marketing-treasury"
 }' ```

-## How did I arrived at this solution
+## How did I arrived at this solution?

 1. Since, the emphasis on typescript, I chose to code in it.
 Never had to write with ```express``` before, but it was lot easier.
 2. Initially express was throwing error for with express as I was using Request and Response object.
 Realized that I have to handle errors for unresolved promises.
 So, found on stackoverflow a neat function to avoid any further issue: